5 Tips On How To Learn A New Language When Studying Abroad

 To see what institutions you match with

-It goes without saying how exercise has proven to benefit the brain in memorizing, remembering and understanding new vocabulary.
-And light exercise while learning a new language will just do good to your memory and retention power.
-In a study, students learned while cycling on stationary bikes, but doing some light exercise before and after your lessons should do the trick.
+A new study has found that doing light exercise while you’re learning a new language can help your brain memorise, remember and understand new vocabulary.
+In the study, students learned while cycling on stationary bikes, but doing some light exercise before and after your lessons should do the trick.
 Through exercise, your body release neurochemicals that prompt our brain to produce more new brain cells, increasing your ability to learn

 You’re already going to have plenty of self-study to do for your qualification – adding to that list won’t get you far.
 By making the learning process relevant, you’ll be more interested.
-For instance, if theatre is your passion, then write and memorize dialogues and scripts in the language you’re trying to learn.
-“Mondly” takes language learning experience to a whole new amazing level!
-With it’s recorded audio lessons and assisted voice recording feature, you can learn to speak any language with the perfect native accent!
-Yes, that’s right and interactive fun quiz games at every level of learning make sure that you get feedback on your progress at each step.
+For example, if you’re really into music, write songs in the language you’re trying to learn.
+Duolingo has taken this to a whole new level with their game-like learning process.
+Their app has made learning a new language simple and fun – with little rewards waiting for you every step of the way.

 Being able to ask questions and learn with others is invaluable.
 If you’re struggling to find someone in your area, you can always look online.
 Reddit has dedicated communities built around different languages, or you can join the flourishing community on Duolingo.
 There are many fellow-learners on the platform ready to help and answer questions, so don’t be afraid to ask.
 And as your skills grow, you’ll be able to help others in turn!

-As with learning any new skill, you won’t always feel like practizing.
+As with learning any new skill, you won’t always feel like practising.
 Remind yourself why you’re learning a new language and of all the many benefits you’re already getting.
-Before you know it, you’ll have unlocked a whole new world of friends, food, art, and experiences through language.
+Before you know it, you’ll have unlocked a whole new world of friends, food, art and experiences through language.

-About the Author: Corli de Kock studied journalism and art history in a small little town in South Africa, away from her safe home nest.
+About the Co-Author: Corli de Kock studied journalism and art history in a small little town in South Africa, away from her safe home nest.
 She's tried her hand at many things, journeying via rock 'n roll to social strategy and eventually copywriting.
-She's still figuring out what the next thing will be, gathering skills, lessons, and friends along the way.
+She's still figuring out what the next thing will be, gathering skills, lessons and friends along the way.;